ImperialCollegeLondon/covid19model/README.md

 There are two ways to run our code:-
 * Open the rstudio project covid19model.Rproj file in rstudio and run/source base.r file
-* To run from commandline please enter the cloned directory and type 'Rscript base.r base' in terminal
+* To run from commandline please enter the cloned directory and type `Rscript base.r base` in terminal

+Please note to not make you wait for long we have by default set run sampling to a short period.
+For proper estimates please run it in FULL mode either by setting the flag `--full` or the environment variable `FULL=TRUE`.
+This will run sampling for 4000 iterations with 2000 warmups and 4 chains.

+## Run mode settings
+Three different run modes are supported:

+* DEBUG which can either be enabled by setting the flag `--debug` when running the base.r file as such:
+  * `Rscript base.r base --debug` or by setting the environment variable `DEBUG` to `TRUE`.
+* DEFAULT which will run if neither full nor debug are set.
+Please note that for proper estimates FULL should always be set.
+* FULL which must always be used if you want to obtain reliable results and can be enabled by setting the flag `--full` on the command line:
+  * `Rscript base.r base --full` or by setting the environment variable `FULL` to `TRUE`.

 # Results
 * The results are stored in two folders results and figures.